davidmeredith/devsGuidebook/devGuidebook.md

 #### Be Careful Not to Pollute Pure Functions with Hidden Mutable State

 Pure functions need to remain pure; you really don’t want to pollute your pure functions with hidden shared mutable state across threads.
-Consider the following example - one is broken, the other is ok, the difference is subtle.
+Consider the following example - one is broken, the other is OK, the difference is subtle.
 So, while combing FN + OOP is powerful, be very careful.

 ![](attachments/Pasted%20image%2020240611094242.png)